 Margaret Page has over thirty years of management experience in several industries, with the last ten years focused on managing the learning function and learning design.
 A past president on the Maine Chapter of ASTD, Peggy also presents on training design and eLearning at the national ASTD TechKnowledge Conference.
 In her current role, Peggy manages the training design team at TD Bank, where eLearning and the virtual classroom play a central role in educating a geographically dispersed and growing employee population.

-Jessica Palladino SPHR has over ten years of HR experience.
+Jessica Palladino SPHR has over 10 years of HR experience.
 Jessica has lead numerous study groups for HR Professionals who are interested in obtaining PHR/SPHR certification.
 Jessica is currently the HR Manager for Formed Fiber Technologies.
 She has also held HR roles in the finance and healthcare industry.
 Jessica is the past President of the Central Maine Human Resource Association and Co-Chair for the Best Places in Maine campaign.
 She is a member of Human Resource Association of Southern Maine.
 Jessica has successfully sat and passed both her PHR and SPHR exams.
 Jessica resides in Greene with her husband and son.

 Raymond Paré For over twenty years, Raymond Paré has provided business management, process improvements, and technological consulting services to clients in a number of fields including training, health care, food service, pharmaceuticals, manufacturing, veterinarian services, and construction.
 His professional mission is to help organizations achieve or exceed their operational goals.
 With a bachelor’s degree in Industrial Technology, and an MBA in Health Care Financial Management, is certified to teach college level 100 – 400 Business and Information Technology courses.
 He is currently recently running his own consulting business providing interim IT development , senior management support, financial management, and fund raising.